crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 ### Other rules

-The compiler will try to be as smart as possible to require less explicit type annotations.
+The compiler will try to be as smart as possible to require less explicit type restrictions.
 For example, if assigning an `if` expression, type will be inferred from the `then` and `else` branches:

 ```crystal
 class Person